 Accelerometers are motion sensors (for measuring acceleration forces, as the name suggests) that are found in many types of mobile devices, including tablet PCs, virtual reality headsets, fitness wristbands, smartwatches and smartphones.
 Some common uses of built-in accelerometers are automatic image stabilisation, device orientation detection, and shake detection.

-Drawing from published experimental research, existing commercial products and filed patents, Jacob’s meta-analysis shows that accelerometer data alone “may be sufficient to obtain information about a device holder’s location, activities, health condition, body features, gender, age, personality traits, and emotional state.
+Drawing from published experimental research, existing commercial products and filed patents, our meta-analysis shows that accelerometer data alone “may be sufficient to obtain information about a device holder’s location, activities, health condition, body features, gender, age, personality traits, and emotional state.
 Acceleration signals can even be used to uniquely identify a person based on biometric movement patterns and to reconstruct sequences of text entered into a device, including passwords.”

 The paper calls for a reconsideration of the widespread perception of accelerometers as non-intrusive, along with corresponding adjustments to technical and legal data protection measures.
 There is a sense of urgency, as motion sensors are so widely used today.
 In fact, the accelerometer the most widely used sensor in wearable devices, and also the sensor that is most frequently accessed by mobile apps.

-Jacob’s article is titled “Privacy Implications of Accelerometer Data: A Review of Possible Inferences” and was published in the Proceedings of the 3rd International Conference on Cryptography, Security and Privacy (ICCSP ‘19).
+Our paper is titled “Privacy Implications of Accelerometer Data: A Review of Possible Inferences” and was published in the Proceedings of the 3rd International Conference on Cryptography, Security and Privacy (ICCSP ‘19).
 It is available open-access through the ACM Digital Library: https://doi.org/10.1145/3309074.3309076